 We secured a grant from Lowe’s in September 2007, and we built a storage shed on December 7th.

-We had a work day on January 4th, 2008 and put in a new path to the Labyrinth and painted the storage shed.
+We had a work day on January 4th, 2008 and put in a new path to the labyrinth and painted the storage shed.

 On January 19th, 2008, Matthew Renfro added his Eagle Scout Project to our Habitat.
 He worked for 12 months to build bat houses and an information board.
-We will be waiting anxiously this spring to see if any bats choose us for their home.

-In the summer of 2008 we added a new stream and garden to our Habitat.
-This was made possible by a special friend of Pioneer who choose our Habitat to recieve a donation to build this new feature for our students.
+In the summer of 2008 we added a new stream and garden to our habitat.
+This was made possible by a special friend of Pioneer who choose our habitat to recieve a donation to build this new feature for our students.
 It is really awesome!

 We also added a rock sign to mark the entrance of our Habitat.
 A friend also provided the lettering for this sign.
-It is good to have friends who want to see our Habitat grow and provide outdoor learning experiences for our students.
+It is good to have friends who want to see our habitat grow and provide outdoor learning experiences for our students.

-Our Habitat is an on going project so check back often to see what's going on in our Outdoor Classroom.
+Our habitat is an on-going project so check back often to see what's going on in our outdoor classroom.